Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Introduction

 \section{Introduction}

 Recent advances in the field of natural language generation (NLG) and large language models (LLMs)~\cite{zhao2023survey} have resulted in models able to produce realistic, coherent, and fluent texts in a multitude of natural language processing tasks.
 However, it is still challenging to incorporate complex constraints into neural text generation during the generation process due to the black-box nature of the LLMs.
 Thus, the \textit{constrained text generation}, which aims to force the LLMs to satisfy some pre-specified constraints, may be an important research topic towards better-controlled behaviours of LLMs.
-In addition, contrained text generation may improve the performance of many downstream tasks~\cite{lu2021neurologic,lu-etal-2022-neurologic}, including machine translation, recipe generation, dialogue response generation and table-to-text generation.
+In addition, contrained text generation may improve the performance of many downstream tasks~\cite{hokamp2017lexically,post2018fast,lu2021neurologic,lu-etal-2022-neurologic}, including machine translation, recipe generation, dialogue response generation and table-to-text generation.

-In this paper, we conduct a thorough analysis of constrained text generation on various LLMs, including the most prevailing ChatGPT (GPT-3.5-turbo) and GPT-4.
-In order to evaluate the multifaceted generative capabilities of these LLMs, we devised the following three categories of constraints with varying levels of complexity: \begin{itemize} \item \textbf{Lexical Constraints}~\cite{hokamp2017lexically,post2018fast,hu2019improved,chen2021lexical}: Given a set of keywords, the output text of the model is mandated to incorporate these designated keywords.
-These keywords can be based on grammatical rules, semantic restrictions, or stylistic guidelines. \item \textbf{Structural Constraints}~\cite{wang2021neural,lu2023bounding}: Regarding constraints pertaining to the structure of the output text, they encompass aspects such as sentence counts, word counts, and other related factors.
-Structural constraints are document-level controls on text generation. \item \textbf{Relation Constraints}~\cite{NEURIPS2022_ab63a1a3}: Given the relation triplets (\textit{head, relation, tail}) and force the model output to include these relation constraints. \end{itemize}
+In this paper, we conduct a thorough analysis of constrained text generation on various open-source LLMs, including LLaMA-2~\cite{touvron2023llama} and Mistral~\cite{jiang2023mistral}.
+We also evaluate ChatGPT~\cite{chatgpt} and GPT-4~\cite{openai2023gpt4} for comparison.
+In order to evaluate the multifaceted generative capabilities of these LLMs, we devised the following three categories of constraints with varying levels of complexity: \begin{itemize}[leftmargin=1em] \item \textbf{Lexical Constraint}~\cite{hokamp2017lexically,post2018fast,hu2019improved,chen2021lexical}: Given a set of keywords, the output text of the model is mandated to incorporate these designated keywords.
+These keywords can be based on grammatical rules, semantic restrictions, or stylistic guidelines. \item \textbf{Structural Constraint}~\cite{wang2021neural,lu2023bounding}: Regarding constraints pertaining to the structure of the output text, they encompass aspects such as sentence counts, word counts, and other related factors. \item \textbf{Relation Constraint}~\cite{NEURIPS2022_ab63a1a3,bastan-etal-2023-neurostructural}: Given the relation triplets (\textit{head, relation, tail}) and force the model output to include these relation constraints. \end{itemize}